top of page

 Unity Theatre Trust logo featuring a theatre comedy mask

-The Fidelio Charitable Trust - Gale Family Charity Trust - The Grimmitt Trust - The Hadfield Trust - Harold Hyam Wingate Foundation - The Hugh Fraser Foundation - The James Beattie Charitable Trust - James T Howat Charitable Trust - The Marchus Trust - The Pear Tree Fund for Music - The Samuel Gardner Memorial Trust - Scops Arts Trust - Shoresh Charitable Trust - Sir John Fisher Foundation - The Souter Charitable Trust - The Sylvia Waddilove Foundation - The W E Dunn Charitable Trust - The W M Mann Foundation - The Wixamtree Trust
+The Aspinwall Educational Trust - The Fidelio Charitable Trust - Gale Family Charity Trust - The Grimmitt Trust - The Hadfield Trust - Harold Hyam Wingate Foundation - The Hugh Fraser Foundation - The Ida Carroll Trust - The James Beattie Charitable Trust - James T Howat Charitable Trust - The Marchus Trust - The Nugee Foundation - The Pear Tree Fund for Music - The Samuel Gardner Memorial Trust - Scops Arts Trust - Shoresh Charitable Trust - Sir John Fisher Foundation - Souter Charitable Trust - The Stafford Trust - The Sylvia Waddilove Foundation - The Thriplow Charitable Trust - The W E Dunn Charitable Trust - The W M Mann Foundation - The Wixamtree Trust

 Registered Charity No. 1181802